smucclaw/documentation/docs/output.rst

 # Logic Engine backend API client

-_Status: cclaw.legalese.com:9999 is present and can be queried as documented, 2023-10-11_

 The API for querying the logic engine backend ("LE backend") is implemented in Clojurescript [in this other directory](../joe/insurance/logic-programming/le-webform-glue/).